 The Jetta TDI diesel sedan was also available throughout this run and the diesel wagon was produced for the 2002 - 2005 model years.
 The power output of the 1.9-liter turbodiesel four-cylinder was increased to 100 hp and 177 pound-feet of torque for 2004 (from 90 hp and 155 pound-feet).

 Overall, an older Jetta can make a viable and more economical choice in today's market ... just a lot of features and great performance for the money (pre-2011).
 And it's no wonder it's been the best selling VW in the United States.

-There are actually several different ways to buy a used Jetta at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+Lastly, there are actually several different ways to buy a used Jetta at the lowest price, and even at wholesale.

 In addition, you can also try the public car auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.